laravel/docs/precognition.md

 </form>
 ```

 We now need to attach the `validate` function to the `onchange` event of our inputs.
-Then when the value is changed, a debounced Precognition request will be sent to our application.

 ```blade
 <form action="/users" method="POST">